-20. I tested positive for COVID-19?
+27. I tested positive for COVID-19?
 What do I do?
-Can I telecommute?

 You must notify your department that you tested positive for COVID-19.
 Notify your department within a reasonable time after receiving the diagnosis.
 Your department will notify the County's COVID Response Team.
 Please review the section below for additional details on the County's next steps, including the notice you will receive from Human Resources with important information on your rights.